Cycling74/min-api/doc/GuideToThreading.md

 We must *not* call the outlet while `m_data` is locked.
 But `m_data` is the very thing we want to send to our outlet.
 The solution is to make a copy while the lock is held.
 Then unlock and send the copy to the outlet instead of the original.

+Example Projects

+* `min.edge~` delivers output from the audio thread to the scheduler thread using the declarative outlet specification.

+* `min.edgelow~` delivers output from the audio thread to the main thread using the declarative outlet specification.

+* `min.sift~` delivers output to from the audio thread to either the scheduler or main thread depending on the setting of an attribute.
+The mechanism uses a manually configured timer, queue, and fifo.

+* `min.list.process` uses locks to protect dynamically-sized shared memory for concurrent access by both the main and scheduler threads.

+* `min.convolve` currently operates using the defaults — meaning everything is deferred to the main thread.
+It is an example that will require locks to be added before it can be declared thread-safe.
+This is left as an exercise for the diligent coder.
+When approaching the problem remember the order of operations for attribute setting — the attribute itself is not actually done until *after* you have returned from your setter function.

+  ​